Short-time existence of the Ricci flow on noncompact Riemannian manifolds: Abstract

 \section{Abstract}

-In this paper, using the local Ricci flow, we prove the short-time existence of the Ricci flow on noncompact manifolds, whose Ricci curvature has global lower bound and sectional curvature has only local average integral bound.
-The short-time existence of the Ricci flow on noncompact manifolds was studied by Wan-Xiong Shi in 1990s, who required a point-wise bound of curvature tensors.
-As a corollary of our main theorem, we get the short-time existence part of Shi's theorem in this more general context.
-We get $C^0$ curvature estimates for the local Ricci flow by using so called ``local local" curvature estimates and Moser iteration.
-And in an appendix we give the first detailed proof of the short-time existence of the local Ricci flow.
+In this paper, we give the first detailed proof of the short-time existence of Deane Yang's local Ricci flow.
+Then using the local Ricci flow, we prove the short-time existence of the Ricci flow on noncompact manifolds, whose Ricci curvature has global lower bound and sectional curvature has only local average integral bound.
+The short-time existence of the Ricci flow on noncompact manifolds with bounded curvature was studied by Wan-Xiong Shi in 1990s.
+As a corollary of our main theorem, we get the short-time existence part of Shi's theorem in this more general context. \ where $m\geq 0$, $K> 0$. } \end{definition}